Wendy’s Chili Recipe

 Copycat Wendy's chili in a white bowl.

-It is important to cook this chili for the entire time as listed in the recipe.
+It is important to cook this chili the entire time, as listed in the recipe.
 The flavors mellow and change over the cooking time.

-I understand that some people also feel that 3 tablespoons of chili powder are too much.
-I think if you stick with standard brands of chili powder this is best.
+I understand that some people also feel that three tablespoons of chili powder is too much.
+I think it’s best to stick with standard brands of chili powder.

-Chili powder is a combination of several spices, there isn’t a chili powder plant.
-Stick with a well-known brand, and if you naturally like foods that are less spicy consider using less.
-Again, I fully stand behind the 3 tablespoons as listed in the recipe below.
+Chili powder is a combination of several spices.
+There isn’t a chili powder plant.
+Stick with a well-known brand, and if you naturally like less spicy foods, consider using less.
+Again, I fully stand behind the three tablespoons as listed in the recipe below.

 Overhead view of copycat Wendy's chili in a Dutch oven.